 What you write down you can change and people can help you to see flaws in your thinking.
 What you don't write down, people cannot help you with, because they cannot look into your mind.

 Thinking along these lines, I suddenly understood why people don't like so much to make documentation.
 They think it's all clear

 in their mind, but when they start writing it down, it proves to be so difficult to get a consistent document.

-I also suddenly realized that we don't in the first place document for others, but rather for ourselves: to unfuzzy our thinking and more quickly seeing the flaws in our own thinking!
+I then suddenly realized that we don't in the first place document for others, but rather for ourselves: to unfuzzy our thinking, and more quickly seeing the flaws in our own thinking!

 Data may be defined at one place only.

 If data (requirement, specification, drawings, designs, software code, information) is defined at more than one place,

 it will diverge (it will not stay the same, if it ever was).
 If data is changed while not at one place only,

 you never know whether you changed every instance.
 However, you need a method (document control) that assures